Mcklem/mrcjs/README.md

 ### Development

-Do you Want to contribute?
+Do you want to contribute?

 Follow the project and create a pull request, all help is welcome.

 ### Todos

- - More setting file options to control our MVC pattern
+ - More setting file options to control our MRC + M pattern (Model, Routes, Controller + Middleware)
  - Get user feedbacks